sjoerdly/blog/_posts/2018-11-02-scrum-masters-agile-coaches-please-stop-coaching-teams.md

 ---
 ID: 395
-post_title: 'Scrum Masters &#038; Agile Coaches, please stop coaching teams!'
+post_title: 'Scrum Masters &#038; Agile Coaches, stop team coaching!'
 author: Sjoerdly
 post_excerpt: "Why do I think team coaching is a bad idea?
 Dont get me wrong, I believe team coaching can have a great amount of added value.
 It's just that I often find that teams receive coaching while they actually should not even be a team."
 layout: post